oracle/offline-persistence-toolkit/README.md

 Repeat the steps shown previously for the `offline-persistence-toolkit` for each of the packages that you have installed (`pouchdb` and `pouchdb-find`).
 That is, update `oraclejet-build.js` and `appDir/src/js/main-release-paths.json` with corresponding entries.

 Unlike the 'persist' path prefix, the path prefixes for the PouchDB packages must be specified as shown above - i.e. these names must be 'pouchdb' and 'pouchfind'.

+The toolkit also supports persisting to the device filesystem which requires the [cordova-file-plugin](https://cordova.apache.org/docs/en/latest/reference/cordova-plugin-file/ "cordova-file-plugin").

 Note that RequireJS is not a requirement for using the Offline Persistence Toolkit.
 The toolkit should be compatible with any JavaScript bundlers/loaders that are capable of processing AMD modules.